gamesbook/pyprototypr/docs/worked_example.rst

 the cards in the deck have been changed to be 5cm high and 3.8cm wide.
 The fill color is defined by a **hexadecimal** value - this sets the red, green and blue components that make up a color.
-In this case, we see the color as a shade of “purple”.
+In this case, we might see the color as a shade of "purple".

-In this script, the lines shown starting with a **#** are called **comments** - these will be ignored by **pyprototypr** but are included to provide some more explanation as to what the next line, or lines, are doing.
+In this script, the lines shown starting with a ``#`` are called **comments** - these will be ignored by **pyprototypr** but are included to provide some more explanation as to what the next line, or lines, are doing.
 You could also add lines at the start of a script to define